diegomacario/Dyna-Kinematics/BUILD_INSTRUCTIONS.md

   ### Summary

-  I have not tried building this project on a Linux machine because I don't have access to one, but it should be possible to do so by following steps that are very similar to the ones listed in the macOS section of this document.
+  I have not tried building this project on a Linux machine because I don't have access to one, but it should be possible to do so by following steps that are very similar to the ones listed in the "macOS" section of this document.
 </details>